-2. Serious, sustained effort meaningfully to declassify federal documents requires congressional legislation with clear standards of access, enforceable sanctions and a budget appropriate to implement the legislation.
+1. Serious, sustained effort to declassify federal documents will require congressional legislation with clear standards of access, an enforceable review and appeals process, and a budget appropriate to implement the legislation.

 The President John F. Kennedy Assassination Records Collection Act set admirable and effective standards through its precepts of "presumption to disclosure" for releasing records and "clear and convincing evidence of harm" in restricting them.
-No other single factor has been more influential in guiding the

-Board in its action, and we urge that these standards be rigorously applied to other efforts to declassify federal records.
-In the same way, we urge that the rigorous appeals process, requiring executive agencies to appeal Board decisions only to the President, has also raised our declassification activity to a threshold level that prompts the agencies to weigh the political ramifications of any appeal.
-In the same way, the discerning enumeration in the Act of criteria for sustaining restricted access creates an obligation both for the Review Board and the agencies to apply these criteria to the many situations reported in the documents.
-These criteria provide a very important focus and disciplined way of thinking about federal records and the information they often contain.
+Both standards have guided the Board in its action, and we urge that these standards be rigorously applied to other efforts to declassify federal records.
+The discerning enumeration in the Act of criteria for sustaining restricted access creates an obligation both for the Review Board and the agencies to apply these criteria to the many situations reported in the documents.
+These criteria for sustaining restrictions, especially that of "clear and convincing evidence of harm," provide a very important focus and disciplined way of thinking about federal records and the information they often contain.